 Clinically she is trained in insight-oriented psychotherapy and has completed intensive training courses in CBT and DBT.

 For Dr. Fritz-Ellis, being a counselor at a residential preparatory school is a lifestyle, not a career.
 She enjoys being a part of the greater community setting and engaging with students, faculty, and staff outside of her office.

 The Independence Foundation Chair was established in 1959 by the Independence Foundation.
-Since 1999, Douglas Van Dyck Brown ’57 has held this Chair.
+Since 2023, Amy Martin-Nelson has held this chair.

 Lawrence Family Chair in History and World Affairs

 The Lawrence Family Chair in History and World Affairs was established in 1988 through the generosity of James Lawrence ’26 and John Lawrence ’27, children of James and John, and John’s son-in-law, Ferdinand Colloredo-Mansfeld.
 Since 2000, Tommy S. Lamont has held this Chair.

 Tommy Lamont earned a BA in history from Harvard University in 1983 and an M.Phil. in history from the University of Oxford in 1991.
 Tommy teaches American history and world history, as well as electives on modern China, modern India, and international relations.
 Past courses have covered the Holocaust, modern Russia, and modern Japan, and Tommy has traveled extensively around the globe, including trips with students to China, Japan, India, and Haiti.
 All three of the Lamont children are Groton graduates.
 Tommy enjoys foreign films, sailing, and playing loud and fast rock and roll.

 James F. McClelland, Jr. and Paul Wright Teaching Chair